gf712/MDanalysis/README.md

 # MDanalysis
-Scripts to analyse molecular dynamics simulations
+Python scripts to analyse molecular dynamics simulations using MDtraj and jupyter notebook.